StephenJD/Life-For-Liberia/static/en/01_Apprentice-Training/03_Discipleship Landmarks/Discipleship Landmarks_m.md

 What is the evidence of having received the Holy Spirit?

-Will you ask your Christian mentor to baptise you in water?
+Will you ask your Christian trainer to baptise you in water?

-Will you ask your Christian mentor to baptise you in the Holy Spirit?
+Will you ask your Christian trainer to baptise you in the Holy Spirit?

-Will you go through each of these stories in your GG?

 ### A note for Mentors